RIVER CANOE CLUB: RESPONSE TO COVID-19

 • Been in contact with someone with a confirmed case of COVID-19

-• All paddling must take place in single craft
+• All paddling must take place in single craft, with the exception of family members

 • Social distancing measures are to be maintained both on and off the water (pay attention when helping one another when launching and landing).